dbankier/ltss/README.md

 # Less TSS

 An Alloy tss pre-processor inspired by less

+__NOTE:__ ltss started as a quick hack/poc and never really improved on it.
+If you are looking for something more robust, feature rich and SASS like, see [STSS](https://github.com/RonaldTreur/STSS).

-Note that it isn't less so less features won't necessarily work
+__NOTE:__ that it isn't less so less features won't necessarily work

 # Syntax